How to choose a B2B SEO agency: A checklist for UK marketing teams

 There are also agencies that sit somewhere in the middle; they may utilise a lot of the “white hat” techniques but apply strict quality and relevance checks if buying any supplementary guest post placements.

-This can be difficult for clients to evaluate because agencies do not always disclose how the links were secured; make sure you ask for a clear explanation of the method, not just the number of links promised.
+This can be difficult for people to evaluate because agencies do not always disclose how the links were secured; make sure you ask for a clear explanation of the method, not just the number of links promised.

 How we build links